Detained Shipment?

 FDA sampling guidelines for detained food imports.

-FDA Sampling Guidelines
+Follow FDA Sampling Guidelines

-FDA needs verification that your detained product’s sampling and testing is conducted in accordance with their defined FDA sampling guidelines.
+The FDA needs verification that your detained product’s sampling and testing is conducted in accordance with their defined FDA sampling guidelines.

 By following these guidelines, FDA will have a complete picture of the product in question.
 Typically, following FDA sampling guidelines translates into samples taken at various locations within the packaged shipment, with cross-referencing against photographic confirmation of appropriately labeled cartons and collection points.

 Your samples will be retained and documented in our strict chain of custody, providing confidence that what you shipped is what is sampled and tested.
-And, thanks to Certified Laboratories established reputation in the industry, FDA can have confidence that their sampling guidelines and plan are met.

 Expedited Testing